PieroMacaluso/RoomMonitor/README.md

 - From SQL to NOSQL.
 - App/WebApp where users can know the status of rooms in every moment.
 - ...

+## Contibutions and License

+It is possible to fork the project and create your own one following the rules given by the [LICENSE](LICENSE).

+If you want to contribute or to request a new features, you can do that via the ISSUE sections.

+If you need any help to setup the project or to have information about it, feel free to join us at <a href="https://t.me/PieroMacaluso">`@PieroMacaluso` on Telegram</a> and ask away.

 ## Riferimenti